EphramPerdition/helm-fuzzier/README.md

 #### tl;dr:

 - Helm provides "fuzzy matching" out of the box.
-- But what many users actually want is "flex matching".
+- What many users actually want is "flex matching".
 - `helm-fuzzier` and `helm-flx` each improve Helm's matching in distinct ways.
 - Together, they finally provide the sort of "flex matching" you want, in Helm, for any source that has fuzzy matching enabled.